Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-If Credit Management LP is harassing you with multiple phone calls and letters each day, you are probably feeling a combination of anger, frustration and stress.
-This is perfectly understandable since Credit Management LP and other debt collection companies are known for using unethical means to get consumers to pay what they allegedly owe.
+If Credit Management LP is contacting you with multiple phone calls and letters, you are probably feeling a combination of anger, frustration and stress.
+This is perfectly understandable.

 If you find yourself in this situation, don't raise the white flag of defeat.
-You have legal rights and statutory protections that can help you beat Credit Management LP in court.
+You have legal rights and statutory protections that can help you resolve your debt collection matter with Credit Management LP.

 What is Credit Management LP?